colleenmclaughlin/ORN_seq/README.md

 ## Contact

-Please email Colleen if you have any questions cnm_at_stanford_dot_edu.
+Please email Colleen if you have any questions: cnm_at_stanford_dot_edu